mikeweltevrede/codewars/README.md

-# Codewars kata solutions
+# Coding kata solutions
-This repo contains my solutions to more elaborate katas on Codewars.
+This repo contains my solutions to coding katas.
+Under the `katas` folder, you will find them split by source, i.e. the place where I found them.